apache/iceberg/site/docs/api.md

 When created, expressions are unbound.
 Before an expression is used, it will be bound to a data type to find the field ID the expression name represents, and to convert predicate literals.

-For example, before using the expression `lessThan("x", 10)`, Iceberg needs to determine which column `"x"` refers to and convert `10` to that colunn's data type.
+For example, before using the expression `lessThan("x", 10)`, Iceberg needs to determine which column `"x"` refers to and convert `10` to that column's data type.

 If the expression could be bound to the type `struct<1 x: long, 2 y: long>` or to `struct<11 x: int, 12 y: int>`.